 "Man has gone out to explore other worlds and other civilizations without having explored his own labyrinth of dark passages and secret chambers, and without finding what lies behind doorways that he himself has sealed.” --- Stanislaw Lem

-Twilight had descended several hours before.
+Twilight had ascended several hours earlier.
 Grateful for the cover of darkness, the lone Jatite gulped water from a woodland stream.
 The taste of the fluid was sweet, causing rivulets of bitter saliva to seep from the corners of his mouth.
 He continued to drink until a cast of moonlight caught his reflection.
-The pale image looking up from the rippled surface was human, but alien to him.
 Staring at the strange figure in the water, he lifted a hand to his face.
+The pale image looking up from the mirrored surface was human, but alien to him.
 On the spacecraft, a laser immersion had removed layers of his normally coarse skin and reshaped the flared angles of his nose to his mouth.
-Eyelids, once hooded and thick, were now slender bands of flesh, setting off a pair of startling, almond-shaped eyes.
+Eyelids -- once hooded and thick -- now were slender bands of flesh, setting off a pair of startling, luminous gray eyes.

-An hour passed before he spotted the large, L-shaped ranch house he was sent to find atop the Kittatinny Mountain range of northwestern New Jersey.
+An hour passed before the alien spotted the large, L-shaped ranch house he was sent to find atop the Kittatinny Mountain range of northwestern New Jersey.
 A flagstone patio rimmed the back of the house -- the ideal perch from which one could view the Wallpack Valley nestled below.
-The mountains of Pennsylvania formed a narrow swath of blue-gray smudge on the horizon bordering the valley on the western side.
+The mountains of Pennsylvania formed a swath of pale blue smudge on the horizon that bordered the valley on the western side.

 The Jatite had barely reached the patio when the owner of the home, Dr. Hannaford Kelly, emerged from the back door.
 In his mid-sixties, his tough, sun-weathered features set off a generous thatch of graying hair pulled back into a squat ponytail.
-In his hands, pointed at the Jatite, was a double-barreled shotgun.
+In his hands, pointed at the Jatite was a double-barreled shotgun.
 A Brittany spaniel followed on his heels.
-Growling, he positioned himself between his master and the trespasser who calmly held up his hand to show that he posed no threat.
+Growling, he positioned himself between his master and the trespasser who calmly held up his hand to assure them he posed no threat.

 "Good morning," he said. " My name is Ezra.
 Please forgive this intrusion.
 I am lost."